April 25, 2019

 Possibly the most surprising character turn comes from Chris Hemsworth's Thor going full comedy, despite an initially very depressed outlook, with such an insane physical transformation that the actor really commits to.
 Rounding out the original crew, Mark Ruffalo, Scarlett Johansson, and Don Cheadle as Hulk, Black Widow, and War Machine fill out the supporting cast juggling all the moving parts and new character interactions.

 Veteran Marvel screenwriters Christopher Markus and Stephen McFeely pay off so many seemingly random elements of all the previous twenty-one Marvel films with countless references, character returns, and nods.
-How they quickly include cosmic elements of space travel and time shifting are remarkable while packing so much into a three-hour-plus film that gives its characters room to breath.
+How they quickly include cosmic elements of space travel and time shifting is remarkable while packing so much into a three-hour-plus film that gives its characters room to breathe.

 More | YVArcade / AV Club / Indiewire / ScreenCrush / The Playlist / Vox